Radiology & Cat X-Rays

 Are x-rays safe?

 Yes.
-X-rays are safe for cats.
-If you are concerned about the use of diagnostic imaging and your cat’s health, be sure to speak to our veterinarians.
+X-rays are completely safe for cats.
+However, if you are still concerned about the use of diagnostic imaging, be sure to speak to our veterinarians.
 We can help you better understand the x-ray process.

 What can Cat X-rays help diagnose?